 HEATH, Samuel.
 755. Private.
 Entered France 21/04/1915.
 Discharged 14/12/1918.
 Born in Chester in 1881, resided at Cerencester, Gloucester post-war and died 22/02/1924 in Liverpool, Lancashire.
 Entitled to 1914/15 Star trio.
 Portrait photograph at time of discharge 6/12/1918 shown on accompanying page courtesy of Ancestry.

-HEELEY, J. 916.
-Private.
-Enlisted 12/01/1915.
-Transferred as Private.
-Military Mounted Police P/5567 on 1/10/1916.
+HEELEY, Jason.
+916. Private.
+Enlisted 12/01/1915 and entered France 1/06/1915.
+Transferred as a Private, Military Mounted Police P/5567 on 1/10/1916.
 Accidentally WIA in a detonator accident.
 Discharged 1919.
-Brother of Private Joseph Encelle Heeley, 968, KEH, KIA.
+Entitled to 1914/15 Star trio.
+Brother of Private Joseph Encille Heeley, 968, KEH, KIA.

 HEELEY, Joseph Encelle.
 968. Private.
 'A' Squadron.
 KIA 24/06/15 when the KEH fought their first action at Messines in June 1915 defending their trench from a German attack.
 Private Heeley became the first casualty of the KEH.
 Son of Joseph and Emerald Heeley of Everton, Liverpool.
 Buried in MAPLE LEAF CEMETERY, BELGIUM.
 Died aged 27 and commemorated on Liverpool Town Hall Roll of Honour.
 Entitled to 1914/15 Star trio.
-Brother of Private Jason Heeley, 916, KEH.
+Brother of Private Jason Heeley, 916, KEH above.

 HEGARTY, Cecil J. 2085.
 Private.
 Enlisted 6/11/1917 and discharged 4/09/1918.
 Awarded Silver War Badge 520608 and did not serve overseas.
-Born 1891.
+Born in 1891.
+No service medal entitlement.

 HELLABY, Richard Sydney.
 Private KEH.
 'B' Squadron.
 Commissioned Second Lieutenant, 129th Battery, Royal Field Artillery 27/02/1915.
 Entered France 14/11/1915.
 Promoted to Temporary Captain 15/04/1916 later Captain.
 Mentioned in Despatches 23/12/1918.
 Born in 1887.
 Son of Richard Hellaby (1849-1902) and Amy Maria (nee Briscoe) (1864-1955).
 Richard was the founder with his brother William, of R. & W. Hellaby’s, the great New Zealand meat processors.
 When war broke out in 1914 all the young Hellaby men joined the army.
 Amy Hellaby sold Bramcote and took her two younger unmarried daughters to London for three years, buying a house in Bayswater to provide a home for the men when they were on leave.
 Educated at Wellington College.
 Civilian occupation as an artist.
 Living in Auckland in 1951 and died in 1971 in Cape Town, South Africa.
 Noted in a 'Hail to the Hellabys' article in the 'Fielding Star' newspaper in Auckland 7/09/1915 as one of four brothers all serving as Commissioned Officers.
 Lieutenant J. Arthur B. Hellaby serving with the Royal Engineers.
 Richard first took up art seriously when he joined the Lambeth School of Art, London.
 Later he studied at the Julian Academy and the Ecole des Beaux Arts, Paris.
 After serving in the war he exhibited at the Royal Academy.
 In 1923-24 he visited New Zealand and the South Sea Islands, exhibiting and studying, and on his return to England he held a one-man exhibition of the work he had done on his tour.
 He has exhibited extensively in England and France.
+Richard was awarded the British War and Victory Medals.
 Commemorated on Auckland Online Cenotaph.

 HELLMAN, Arthur L. 1936.
 Private.
 Served in the Australian Imperial Force as a Driver 62 in the 1st Divisional Signal Company from 17/08/1914 until discharged on medical grounds on 20/04/1916.
 Supported troop landings at Gallipoli and return of wounded to Mudros, did not go ashore but was shelled.
 Applied for Gallipoli medallion.
 Served with South African Expeditionary Force from 17/10/1916 until Oct/1917.
 Discharged in England he then joined KEH and served in France until discharged 9/05/1919.
 He then served with the Malay States Volunteer Regiment from 1920-32 being commissioned as a Captain in 1928.
 Further served in WW2 1940-43 as a Warrant Officer Class 2 NX14481 seeing action at Tobruk with 2/17th Battalion, Signal Section where he was wounded.
 He was born on 4/07/1892 in Paddington, Sydney, New South Wales, Australia and married in 1945 in Katoomba, New South Wales.
 He died on 11/08/1976 in Sydney.
 Entitled to British War and Victory Medals.

 HELME, John.
-Corporal/Gym Instructor
+Corporal/Gym Instructor.

 HEMMINGS, Joseph E. 1612.
 Private KEH.
 Discharged 14/04/1919.
 From Argentina.
 Entitled to British War and Victory Medals.